Eze, France; How to plan a memorable visit

 If you aren’t staying overnight I’d repeat my recommendation of arriving early in the morning, enjoying an early lunch then head on to your next adventure by early afternoon.

-John of the Empty Nest Explorers.
+This post was researched and written by John of the Empty Nest Explorers.
 You can learn more about the Empty Nest Explorers here